 Extreme vetting.

-So we know who's coming into the United States, and we know who these people are and what they stand for.
+So we know who's coming into the United States and we know who these people are and what they stand for.

-And unfortunately, having a box or a question that says, Are you a terrorist or have you been a terrorist?
+And unfortunately, having a box or a question that says, are you a terrorist or have you been a terrorist?

-The terrorists is is going to tell the truth?
+Do we think, what, the terrorist is going to tell the truth?

-And look at the situation in Manchester.
+And look at the situation in Manchester here.

-Here, this was the second generation.
+This was the second generation.

 The parents fled Libya.

-Evidently the whole family got re-radicalized after a generation.
+Evidently, the whole family got re-radicalized after a generation.

 The father initially was not, was radicalized again.